Celliwig/Reverse-Engineering/Acer/8730g/README.md

   200A17     00 00 00 00 00 00 00 00  00 d8 04 00 00 00 00 00  00 00 00 00 00 00 00 00      ........................
 ```

-Disassembling the data at addresses 0x034a, 0x0446 & 0x04d8 (using the 'ZFLPF' identifier as the base address) reveals a number of functions, with the entry point correctly identified (so the interpretation of the table probably correct).
+Disassembling the data at addresses 0x034a, 0x0446 & 0x04d8 (using the 'ZFLPF' identifier as the base address) reveals a number of functions, with the entry point correctly identified.
 Using phlash's '/ro=' argument to try to dump the ROM contents, and watching for accesses to those functions, it can be confirmed that the functions correspond to (my naming convention):

 ```
 	0x034A -> Grant flash access